+Can I use websites in my assignments?
 Unfortunately, the answer to this question is 'it depends' - on the website, and on your assignment.
-There is lots of fantastic and reliable information available for free on the internet, but there is also a lot of rubbish.
+There is lots of fantastic and reliable information available for free on the internet, but there is also a lot of lower-quality content.
 You should be evaluating all of the information you use in your assignments, but this is particularly important for websites.

 This page will give you some resources to help you get started with searching and evaluating websites.
 If you need any further guidance, please contact library staff.